hawkinsw/CS5138/syllabus.md

 ## Course Format
 This is a blended course.
 Some of the students will be here in person and others will be attending remotely.
 There will likely be some technical difficulties as we get the mix correct, but I know that everything will work out.

-Assessment of your performance will be done through quizzes, assignments and tests.
+Assessment of your performance will be done through quizzes, assignments and projects.
 You will benefit from attending the lectures.
 See Participation below for additional information about the attendance policy.

 ## Course Resources
 There is no single required textbook for this course.
 There are, however, books that we will use throughout the semester.
 These books are accessible electronically through the UC Library system.
 When readings from these books are assigned, you will be responsible for getting access to the material *legally*: